Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Model

-\xhdr{Altered features} In response to information she has learned about $\bw$ from her group, $g$, (see Section~\ref{sec:agents} for details) an agent alters her feature vector to $\bx'$ in order to maximize her anticipated score, $\mathtt{Score}(\bx',g)$, minus the cost of alteration, $\mathtt{Cost}(\bx_e,g)$.
-Following~\citep{efthymiou2025incentivizingdesirableeffortprofiles}, we assume that altering one feature may causally affect others thus, $\bx' := C\bx_e + \bx$ where $C \in \R^{d\times d}$ is a ``contribution matrix'' of a causal graph, $\mathcal{G}$, representing relationships between features and $\bx_e\in \R^d$ is the actual (exogenous) effort an agent added to each feature.
+\xhdr{Altered features} In response to information she has learned about $\bw$ from her group, $g$, (see Section~\ref{sec:agents} for details) an agent alters her feature vector to $\bx'$ in order to maximize her anticipated score, $\mathtt{Score}(\bx',g)$, minus the cost of alteration, $\mathtt{Cost}(\bx_e,g)$, where $\bx_e$ is the ``exogenous effort'' for the agent.
+Following~\citep{efthymiou2025incentivizingdesirableeffortprofiles}, we assume that altering one feature may causally affect others.
+We refer to the initial effort as ``exogenous'', to distinguish it from the ``spillover'' effects across features.
+These spillovers are modeled using a weighted causal graph, where nodes represent features.
+The contribution matrix $C$ captures the weighted flow of effort across features.~\footnote{Note that $C$ is the transpose of the matrix used in \cite{efthymiou2025incentivizingdesirableeffortprofiles}, who adopt a similar causal-flow perspective.} The relationship between $\bx'$ and $\bx_e$ is such that: $\bx' = \bx + C \bx_e$.

+\begin{definition}[Contribution matrix] Given a weighted directed acyclic graph (DAG) $\mathcal{G} = ([d], \mathcal{A}, \omega)$ where $[d]$ is a set of feature-nodes, $\mathcal{A}$ is a set of edges indicating causality between features, and $\omega$ is a weight function on edges, the contribution matrix $C$ is: